 Hyundai, Kia agree to US$210 million US auto safety civil penalty

-Hyundai Motor Co and Kia Motors' U.S. units on Friday agreed to a record US$210 million civil penalty after U.S. auto safety regulators said they failed to recall 1.6 million vehicles for engine issues in a timely fashion.

-WASHINGTON: Hyundai Motor Co and Kia Motors' U.S. units on Friday agreed to a record US$210 million civil penalty after U.S. auto safety regulators said they failed to recall 1.6 million vehicles for engine issues in a timely fashion.
+WASHINGTON: Hyundai Motor and Kia Motors' US units on Friday (Nov 27) agreed to a record US$210 million civil penalty after US auto safety regulators said they failed to recall 1.6 million vehicles for engine issues in a timely fashion.

 Hyundai agreed to a total civil penalty of US$140 million, including an upfront payment of US$54 million, an obligation to spend US$40 million on safety performance measures, and an additional US$46 million deferred penalty if it does not meet requirements.